gbih/Kubernetes-study-notes/README.md

 sudo docker login --username **** --password ****
 ```

-If you don’t want to preface the docker command with sudo, create a Unix group called docker and add users to it.
+If you don't want to preface the docker command with sudo, create a Unix group called docker and add users to it.
 When the Docker daemon starts, it creates a Unix socket accessible by members of the docker group.
 To create the docker group and add your user:

 Create the docker group.